JasonMina/timing_is_everything/index.md

 Since we have multiple release months, we'll treat each month as a separate "treatment" and compare it with the rest.
 This process will be iterative, comparing one month against all others in turn.

-Let's start by estimating the propensity scores.
-For this, I'll use logistic regression, treating each month as a binary treatment (e.g., January vs. non-January) in separate models.
+We'll use logistic regression, treating each month as a binary treatment (e.g., January vs. non-January) in separate models.
 After that, we'll proceed with the matching and effect estimation.

 Propensity scores for each movie's likelihood of being released in January (and similarly for other months) have been estimated using logistic regression.
 These scores represent the probability of a movie being released in a specific month, given its genre, runtime, country of release, and release year.

+### Matching and Comparisons

 The next step is to perform the matching.
 We will match movies based on these propensity scores to create comparable groups for each release month.
 There are various matching techniques, but a common approach is to use nearest-neighbor matching.
 This method pairs each movie in the treatment group (e.g., released in January) with a movie in the control group (not released in January) that has the closest propensity score.